Only have time to spend one day in Venice? Here’s the perfect itinerary for you!

 4 PM: Wander

 I know, that’s probably not what you were expecting.
 But up until now, you haven’t had the opportunity to do that!
 Yes, there are other churches and art galleries, etc. that you could go visit.
-But one of my favorite things we did in Venice was just wandering around its narrow alleyways, taking artsy pictures, and exploring the quiet corners of the city.
+But one of my favorite things we did in Venice was just wandering around its narrow alleyways, taking artsy pictures, trying on a few Venetian carnival masks, and exploring the quiet corners of the city.
 Just have your phone GPS handy and keep in mind how long it’ll take you to get back to the train station from wherever you are.

 6 PM: Dinner near Santa Lucia station